1 - AWS Deployment

 Deployment with create-infra.sh script

-Once you have all variables configured to your environment’s requirements you can create the infrastructure and deploy the k8s cluster.
-From the ‘deploy/terraform/azure’ directory:
+Once you have all variables configured, you can create the infrastructure and deploy the GKE cluster.
+From the deploy/terraform/gcp directory:

-This will create the infrastructure in your default Azure region.
-If you want to deploy in another region parameter (e.g. eastus) an additional parameter can be provided:
+This will create the infrastructure in the us-central1 GCP region.
+If you want to deploy in another region parameter (e.g. us-west2) an additional parameter can be provided:

 The script automates the following steps (parameterized based on the provided deployment name):